 Honestly, the old Arizona Trail section may get used for a few more years.
 The section goes straight through town, meaning you don’t have to hitch or hike 4 miles like you will have to do on the new section of the AZT.
 I always enjoy the trails that go through towns and wish trail agencies would try and route trails near or through small towns where it makes sense.

 The trail wove through high desert terrain, dry, prickly, cow-covered, with few good water sources.
 There were plenty of expensive gates.
 The AZT seems to take pride in its large metal gates.
 Some of them are almost works of art, but I have a suggestion.
-After finishing the trail, I would like to vote you sink all that money into wildlife water catchment tanks.
+After finishing the trail, I want you to sink all that money into wildlife water catchment tanks.
 They are MUCH more useful, and I’m sure they could also be made pretty.

 About a mile into the road walk, Cricket said she was getting blisters on the bottoms of her feet.
 We stopped a couple more times to let her feet air out and cool off over the final mile, but the damage had been done by the time we reached town.
 So, as we walked, the decision was made to take a zero day the next day and try and find Cricket some new shoes.